Ever had trouble finding Japanese recipes that were easy to make?

-It is possible to make takoyaki without a pan but it is not recommended.
-The balls will not keep their round shape and they will not look exactly like true takoyaki.
+It’s possible to make takoyaki without a pan but it isn’t recommended.
+The balls won’t keep their round shape and they won’t look exactly like true takoyaki.

 If you don’t have a mold, make the takoyaki dough and mix with the ingredients until the dough is malleable.